-She works primarily in the area of IP law and have a special interest in how IP law and policy can be best calibrated to achieve national socio-economic goals in African states.
+Prof Ncube works primarily in the area of IP law and has a special interest in how IP law and policy can be best calibrated to achieve national socio-economic goals in African states.
 These considerations centre on the promotion of innovation in prevalent African contexts, such as the informal sector.
-My publications to date have considered copyright and patent laws specifically in the light of access imperatives grounded in the constitutional protection of fundamental and socio-economic rights.
+Her publications to date have considered copyright and patent laws specifically in the light of access imperatives grounded in the constitutional protection of fundamental and socio-economic rights.
 For instance, she has recently worked on how copyright impacts publication in neglected languages for under-served markets and access to works by persons with cognitive, aural, physical and other disabilities.
 Her other key focus area is the protection of indigenous knowledge, on which she has authored book chapters and co-edited a volume, Indigenous Knowledge & Intellectual Property.
 African regional integration efforts are also a critical element of her study of how IP law and policy are developing in Africa.
-This has been the subject of her book entitled Intellectual Property Policy, Law and Administration in Africa: Exploring Continental and Sub-regional Co-operation .
+This has been the subject of her book entitled Intellectual Property Policy, Law and Administration in Africa: Exploring Continental and Sub-regional Co-operation.

 Prof Ncube's full list of publications can be reviewed at this link.